i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-webpack-svg-sprite/README.md

 ```

 ### 4. Register sprite behavior and require svg files
-Create app/js/svgIconSprite.js file and require this in your index.js file:
+Create app/js/svgIconSprite.js file and import this in your index.js file:

 ```
 import behavior from './behavior'